brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 ---
-title: Bare Metal Flashing of RP2040
+title: Bare Metal Flashing of the RP2040
 ---
 # Introduction